Observation of top-quark pair production in lead-lead collisions at $\sqrt{s_\mathrm{NN}}=5.02$ TeV with the ATLAS detector

 Fake-lepton backgrounds are from non-prompt leptons, hadrons, and photons that meet the lepton selection criteria.
 The main source of fake-lepton background in the dilepton channel is the $W$+jets process.
 The normalization and $m_{e\mu}$ distribution shape of the fake-lepton background, which are used in the fitting procedure, are directly estimated from data using the $ABCD$ method.
 Four independent regions are defined: signal region $A$ (corresponding to the combined SR$_{1}$ and SR$_{2}$), and background control region $B$ which is defined using the same selection criteria as in the signal, but requiring two same-sign electrically charged leptons.
 Regions $C$ and $D$ are equivalent to the regions $A$ and $B$, respectively, but with inverted lepton isolation requirements.
 Regions $B-D$ are therefore enhanced with fake-lepton contributions.
-After subtracting potential signal and other background contributions in the regions $B-D$, and assuming no correlations between isolation and the charge requirements, the fake-background contribution in the signal region can be estimated as $N_B\cdot N_C/N_D$, where $N_i$ denotes the number of events in the control region $i$.
+After subtracting potential signal and other background contributions in the regions $B-D$, and assuming no correlations between isolation and the charge requirements, the fake-background contribution in the signal region can be estimated as $N_B N_C/N_D$, where $N_i$ denotes the number of events in the control region $i$.
 The shape of the $m_{e\mu}$ distribution of the fake-lepton contribution is estimated by using the region $C$.
 Due to the limited number of events in the regions $B-D$, the fake-lepton background is estimated inclusively for electrons and muons.
+Approximately 36\% and 64\% of the fake-lepton contribution originates from fake electrons and muons, respectively.